Andreansx/Networking-lab/projects/13-school-network/readme.md

 And if it doesn't wake up, then we will still have an another working C3850 with more ports.

+There is also the issue of licenses as I mentioned a couple times probably.

+If we wanted to use the new C3850 as a WLC controller, then we would need a neccessary license.
+The two licenses that I think enable the functionality of the WLC on C3850 are `ipservices` and `ipbase`.
+Of course, we do not have either of those, and it is not possible to buy them anymore.

+So another arugment towards my suggested approach, which is to use the new C3850 as a L3 PoE switch, and a CT5508 as the WLC.

 ## Contact